 Method 1: If you have only one unbootable Mac computer

-If you have only one Mac computer, please directly run iBoysoft Mac Data Recovery bootable media from iBoysoft Server and recover lost data from the failed APFS system volume.
+If you have only one Mac computer, please directly run iBoysoft Data Recovery for Mac in macOS Recovery mode and recover lost data from the failed APFS system volume.
+This solution is highly recommended as it is easier and efficient.

 Note: If your Mac hasn't connect to internet, you need to choose a WiFi network in the upper-right corner of the screen.

-Step 4: After launching iBoysoft Mac Data Recovery, please select the failed APFS volume and click the "Next" button.
+Step 5: After launching iBoysoft Data Recovery for Mac, please select the failed APFS volume and click the "Next" button.
 This program will start scanning for lost files on the drive.

 Method 2: If you have two Mac computers

-Step 1: Download iBoysoft Mac Data Recovery on another Mac computer.
+Step 1: Download iBoysoft Data Recovery for Mac on another Mac computer.

-Step 2: Install and launch iBoysoft Mac Data Recovery.
+Step 2: Install and launch iBoysoft Data Recovery for Mac.

 Step 3: Click iBoysoft Data Recovery on menu bar and then select "Create Boot Drive".